 Fear is the ultimate teacher of the young and the naïve.

 Back at the asteroid, the Millennium Falcon’s crew is perturbed by a mynock invasion — large bat-like creatures that chew on the power cables.
 Exploring the crater’s surface, Han and Leia realize they are on unstable ground and without delay flee the asteroid.
 Just in time, too!
 For lo, this is no cave, folks, but a gigantic space slug or worm beast!
-Shades of Frank Herbert’s Dune saga, which Lucas must surely have paid belated homage to in this brief FX sequence.
+Shades of Frank Herbert’s Dune saga, which Lucas must surely have paid belated tribute to in this brief FX episode.

-On Dagobah, Yoda has Luke going through his Jedi training routine — mostly, the physical aspects of same: running, jumping, dodging.
+On Dagobah, Yoda has Luke going through his Jedi training routine — mostly, the physical aspects of same: running, jumping, dodging, back and front flipping.
 You know, a makeshift obstacle course in the bog.
-In between flips, Yoda fires off a series of sagacious observations about the dark side being quicker, easier, and more seductive.
+In between flips, Yoda fires off a series of sagacious remarks about the Dark Side being quicker, easier, and more seductive.
 “Anger … fear … aggression.”
 All that negative “bad” stuff.
-Luke pesters him with queries, which Yoda brushes off, telling him to clear his mind of questions.
+Luke pesters him with queries, which Yoda brushes off, ordering him to clear his mind of questions.

-Suddenly, a strange feeling overcomes Luke.
+Suddenly, a strange feeling comes over young Luke.
 The bog grows cold.
 Death is in the air.
-Phantoms from the past begin to gnaw at both Master and student.
+Phantoms from the past begin to gnaw at both master and student.
 Yoda warns his pupil about this place, which is “strong with the dark side of the Force.
-A domain of evil it is,” in that reverse cadence of his.
+A domain of evil it is,” in that reverse sentence structure of his.
 He also cautions Luke to go in and explore it.

 “What’s in there?”
 Luke inquires.